eclipse/steady/README.md

 ## Contributing

-Our aim is to build a lively community, hence, we welcome any exchange and collaboration with individuals and organizations interested in the use, support and extension of the open-source vulnerability management tool.
+Our aim is to build a lively community, hence, we welcome any exchange and collaboration with individuals and organizations interested in the use, support and extension of the open-source vulnerability assessment tool.

 Please read [this document](CONTRIBUTING.md) to read more about your options:
  * [Help Others](CONTRIBUTING.md#help-others) on Stack Overflow
  * [Report Bugs](CONTRIBUTING.md#report-an-issue) as GitHub issues
  * [Analyze Bugs](CONTRIBUTING.md#analyze-issues)
  * [Contribute Code](CONTRIBUTING.md#contribute-code) (fixes and features)
- * [Contribute to the Vulnerability Knowledge Base](CONTRIBUTING.md#knowledge-base): The fuel driving the open-source vulnerability management tool is its vulnerability database.
+ * [Contribute to the Vulnerability Knowledge Base](CONTRIBUTING.md#knowledge-base): The fuel driving the open-source vulnerability assessment tool is its vulnerability database.
 We plan to use a dedicated GitHub repository to organize the sharing and joint maintenance of information about publicly known vulnerabilities in open-source components.
 In the majority of the cases, such information essentially consists of a bug identifier and references to one or more commits (created by the developers of the vulnerable component in order to fix the vulnerability).

 ## To-Do (upcoming changes)